MLO-lab/BoneSPDM/README.md

 The pipeline calculates the Kernel Density Estimate (KDE) to determine spatial probability density for the transformed data.

-### 5. Hierarchical Clustering and Heatmap
+### 5. Clustering, Prediction and Visualization
-The final step clusters the transformed data points (e.g., HSCs and random dots) using hierarchical clustering.
-A heatmap of the clustered data is also generated to visualize spatial relationships.
+The final step clusters the transformed data points (e.g., HSCs and random dots) using consensus clustering and decide the optimal cluster numbers based on the Silhouette Score.
+Random forest is applied to predict the cluster labels for data with inhibitos.
+Heatmaps of the clustered data are also generated to visualize spatial relationships.
+Scatter plots, and stacked bar plots are also available.
+Finally, the Mann-Whitney U test is performed to compare the cluster compositions between different groups.

 ---